|Sir Alex Ferguson|

 -- I should select both Andy Cole and Dwight Yorke as an unit. they were among the best, but Manchester United has too many legendary forwards: Cantona, Hughes, Rooney and Ronaldo.

--- Brian McClair was the last player considered.
+-- Brian McClair was the last player dropped.
 The team is loaded with his type of players, but he spent 11 seasons with the club.
 Terry Sheringham was left off because of too many forwards.